-ITSELF, king of the Phillipine Deep - that awesome canyon where the sea goes down six miles - woke from his recharge period and looked around suspiciously.
+ITSELF, king of the Phillipine Deep-that awesome canyon where the sea goes down six miles-woke from his recharge period and looked around suspiciously.
+His Alter Ego said, "Well, how is it with Itself today?"
+The Alter Ego was a booster, a goader, a stimulant to action, and, in his limited way, a companion.

-His Alter Ego said, 'Well, how is it with Itself today?'
-The Alter Ego was a booster, a goader, a stimulant to acabove into the eternal night here at the deepest bottom of the ocean.
+Itself did not answer.
+During the sleep period, he had drifted over a ravine, the walls of which dropped steeply another thousand feet.
+Suspiciously, Itself glared along the canyon rim ...
+Not a visual observation.
+No light ever penetrated from above into the eternal night here at the deepest bottom of the ocean.
 Itself perceived the black world which surrounded him with high frequency sounds which he broadcast continuously in all directions.
 Like a bat in a pitch dark cave, he analyzed the structure of all things in his watery universe by interpreting the returning echoes.
 And the accompanying emotion of suspicion was a device which impelled Itself to record changing pressures, temperatures and current flows.
 Unknown to him, what he observed became part of the immense total of data by which faraway computers estimated the interrelationship of ocean and atmosphere, and thus predicted water and air conditions everywhere with uncanny exactness.

-The Alter Ego was a booster, a goader, a stimulant to action, and, in his limited way, a companion.

-Itself did not answer.
-During the sleep period, he had drifted over a ravine, the walls of which dropped steeply another thousand feet.
-Suspiciously, Itself glared along the canvon rim.

 His was almost perfect perception.
 Clearly and unmistakably, Itself made out the intruder in the far distance of that twisting ravine.
 A ship!
-Anchored to rock at the very edge of the canvon.
+Anchored to rock at the very edge of the canyon.

-The Alter Ego goaded, 'You're not going to let somebody invade your territory, are you?'
+The Alter Ego goaded, "You're not going to let somebody invade your territory, are you?"
 Instantly, Itself was furious.
-He activated the iet mechanism in the underslung belly of his almost solid metal body.
+He activated the jet mechanism in the underslung belly of his almost solid metal body.
 A nuclear reactor immediately heated the plates of the explosion chamber.
 The seawater which flowed through the chamber burst into hissing clouds of steam, and he jetted forward like a missile.

-Arriving at the ship, Itself attacked the nearest of four anchor lines with the nuclear-powered heat beam in his head, When he had severed it, he turned to the second cable, and burned through it.
+Arriving at the ship, Itself attacked the nearest of four anchor lines with the nuclear-powered heat beam in his head.
+When he had severed it, he turned to the second cable, and burned through it.
 Then he moved for the third cable.
 But the startled beings aboard the alien ship had spotted the twenty-foot monster in the black waters below.

-'Analyze its echo pattern!' came the command.
+"Analyze its echo patternl" came the command.
 That was done, with total skill.

-'Feed the pattern back through the infinite altering system

-till the recorders register a response.'
+"Feed the pattern back through the infinite altering system till the recorders register a response."
 The significant response was: Itself forgot what he was doing.
-He was drifting blankly away, when his Alter Ego goaded, 'Wake up!
-You're not going to let them get away with that, are you?'
+He was drifting blankly away, when his Alter Ego goaded, "Wake up!
+You're not going to let them get away with that, are you?"
 The defeat had galvanized Itself to a more intense level of rage.
 He became multiples more sensitive.
 Now, he simply turned out the alien echo copies.
 The new greater anger triggered a second weapon.

 Itself's echo system of perception, normally monitored to be safe for all living things in the sea, suddenly strengthened.
 It became a supersonic beam.
 Purposefully, Itself started toward the ship.

-Watching his approach, the enemy decided to take no

-chances.
-'Pull the remaining anchors in!'
+Watching his approach, the enemy decided to take no chances.
+"Pull the remaining anchors in!"
 Itself headed straight for the nearest part of the vessel.
 Instantly, those ultrasonic waves started a rhythmic vibration on the hard wall, weakening it.
 The metal groaned under a weight of water that at these depths amounted to thousands of tons per square inch.
 The outer wall buckled with a metallic scream.